Djarot Saiful Hidayat: Mayor of Blitar (2000–2010)

-Move to the capital
+Move to Jakarta

 In the 2012 Jakarta elections which pitted later-president Joko Widodo (Jokowi) against then-governor Fauzi Bowo, Djarot was the chief adviser of Jokowi's campaign team.
 He ran for a position in the People's Representative Council in 2014, through the East Java 6 election district which included Blitar and Kediri (city and regency) in addition to Tulungagung Regency.
 He secured 69,053 votes - the fourth highest in the district out of a quota of nine - and won a seat.

 Months after his election into the legislative body, Jokowi defeated Prabowo Subianto to become the 7th President of Indonesia.
 Consequentially, Basuki was elevated to the rank of governor and left his former position of vice governor vacant.
 As PDI-P sought for a replacement, his name was brought up along with that of Boy Sadikin (eldest son of late former governor Ali Sadikin).
-In the end, Ahok selected Djarot as his deputy and he was put into office on December 17.
+In the end, Ahok selected Djarot as his deputy and he was put into office on 17 December.
 According to Basuki, he had set his eyes on the former mayor since before he officially became Vice Governor.
 Upon his appointment, Djarot immediately started conducting highly publicized visits known popularly as blusukan often done by Jokowi during his term but somewhat less commonly for Basuki.

 In 2017, the pair ran for Jakartan governorship until 2022 against both former Minister of Education Anies Baswedan and Agus Harimurti Yudhoyono, son of former president Susilo Bambang Yudhoyono.
 After failing to secure a majority in the first elections while placing first, the pair was defeated by Baswedan who won 57.96 percent of the vote in the run-off elections.

 Around the same time, Ahok had been accused of blasphemy against Islam during an initially obscure visit to Kepulauan Seribu Regency.
 The case gained widespread national and international attention, with a series of mass protests calling for the governor's prosecution.
 During the court proceedings, he was non-activated, with Djarot serving as acting governor in his place.
 Despite accusations of political motivation behind the case and international clemency requests, Basuki was found guilty and sentenced to 2 years in jail after a highly publicized trial.
 Djarot later offered to become a guarantor for his running mate's conditional release.

 After Basuki withdrew his appeal to the Supreme Court and resigned from governorship, Djarot was officially inaugurated by Joko Widodo in the State Palace as the governor of Jakarta on June 15 after serving as acting Governor for about a month.
 He became the third governor to serve in the five-year period between 2012 and 2017, after Joko Widodo and Basuki Tjahaja Purnama.